ZhangxinruBIT/MoME/README.md

 **Training**

-Before running MoME+ training, ensure that you have pretrained modality experts with nnUNet using the corresponding modality-specific images.
+Before running MoME+ training, ensure that you have pretrained modality experts with [nnU-Net](https://github.com/MIC-DKFZ/nnUNet.git) using the corresponding modality-specific images.
 In our paper, MoME+ is evaluated on the BraTS dataset for a fair comparison, so each modality expert is pretrained exclusively on BraTS data within the nnUNet framework.
-You can find our pretrained expert models [here](https://huggingface.co/ZhangxinruBIT/MoME/tree/main/MoME_plus/Pretrained_Experts)
+You can find our pretrained expert models [here](https://huggingface.co/ZhangxinruBIT/MoME/tree/main/MoME_plus/Pretrained_Experts).

 ```
 nnUNet_train XXX 3d_fullres .......